Arthur Fadden: Post-war recovery

-The Coalition won a massive victory in the 1949 election, and Fadden, who transferred to the newly created seat of the Division of McPherson on the Gold Coast, became Treasurer in the second Menzies government.
-Although inflation was high in the early 1950s, forcing him to impose several "horror budgets", he generally presided over a booming economy, with times especially good for farmers.
+The Coalition won a massive victory in the 1949 election, and Fadden, who transferred to the newly created seat of the Division of McPherson on the Gold Coast, became treasurer in the second Menzies government.
+Although inflation was high in the early 1950s, forcing him to impose several "horror budgets" (such as in 1951, increasing overall taxation by 33% in response to a wool price boom), he generally presided over a booming economy, with times especially good for farmers.